 The Office for Professional Mental Health is located within the College of Medicine.

-Offices for providers Dr. Martha Levine, Dr. Kelly Holder and Chad Lauro are in the Office for Professional Mental Health suite, C1746 in the Humanities hallway.
+Offices for certain providers are in the Office for Professional Mental Health suite, C1746 in the Humanities hallway.